 Financial Resources for International Graduate Students

 Financing education in the United States is difficult, even for a U.S. student.
+(Click here for a breakdown of estimated expenses.)
 International students on the student visa are typically not eligible for U.S. federal loans or work study programs and do not qualify for in-state tuition.
 We understand financing your program is important, as is the ability to secure a well-paying job upon graduation.
-Read below for financial resources for international graduate students and average salaries upon graduation.
-The key to most financial aid is to apply early!
+Read below for financial resources for international graduate students.
+Remember, the key to most financial aid is to apply early!

 Graduate Student Support Plan

 The Graduate Student Support Plan (GSSP) is a competitive support package used to attract top students to NC State University.
+In the 2022-2023 academic year, over 50% of our graduate students were provided financial aid through GSSP!
 Graduate students that meet certain requirements are eligible to receive health insurance and standard tuition support for a limited number of semesters.
 Academic departments decide whether or not to offer these packages to applicants at the time of admission; a separate application is not required.
 GSSP may come in the form of a teaching assistantship or research assistance, in which case the student is expected to work a certain number of hours each week for the department, or an outright fellowship, which carries no expectation of service in return.
 Read more here.

 These positions usually require the student to either assist in the research activities of the faculty or with teaching duties such as delivering lectures, grading papers, or supervising laboratory groups.
 Typically about 20 hours of work each week is required.
 Contact the Director of Graduate Programs in your department for availability and further details.
 Some other offices or units outside of the academic department will also offer graduate assistantships, but you must contact those units directly for information.